 The emphasis on digitalisation in supply chain finance is also a reflection of the growth in demand for these solutions.
 Digitalisation is seen as a means for banks to get more liquidity into supply chains, through improved availability of these products.
 And supply chains have seen a turbulent year, as global supply of raw materials has struggled to meet demand.
 This is a result of a combination of local challenges, such as lockdown restrictions and labour shortages, and global, macro challenges, such as the war in Ukraine.

 These wider challenges have led to increased demand for supply chain finance products, whether payables or receivables.
-When surveyed at the start of this year for Demica’s benchmark report, bankers overwhelmingly expected an increase in asset growth in 2022.
+When surveyed at the start of 2022 for Demica’s benchmark report, bankers overwhelmingly expected an increase in asset growth.
 Given the rising interest-rate environment we are now in, we would expect those predictions to continue to prove out.

 For the corporate customers of these banks, procurement teams are attempting to shore up their supply chains, while treasury teams are increasingly opting for supply chain finance solutions to help them better manage their cashflow and financial risk.